-For over 10 years NOA has been offering trainings on organizing and campaigning for policy change, which has led to a network of Indigenous organizers and leaders across Indian country who are able to mobilize their communities around issues.
+For over 10 years NOA has been offering trainings on organizing and campaigning for policy change.
+This helped to build a network of Indigenous organizers and leaders across Indian country who are able to mobilize their communities around issues.
 In 2023, NOA conducted one national training and seven state-based trainings with 245 individuals from 43 different tribal backgrounds.

-One of NOA's emerging programs is the Native Organizing Fellowship Program, where we are able to pay Native organizers to mobilize their communities around specific issues.
+NOA's emerging Native Organizing Fellowship Program pays Native organizers to mobilize their communities around specific issues.
 In 2023.
-We invited 13 Native Organizing Fellows to build out a three month campaign and partner with local groups or tribal entities NGOs to advance issues and policy.
-NOA is looking to add 200 new Native Organizing Fellows to the program, where they will play a key role in key states in the 2024 presidential election.
+We invited 13 Native Organizing Fellows to build out a three-month campaign to advance issues and policy, in partnership with local groups, tribal entities, or NGOs.
+NOA is looking to add 200 new Native Organizing Fellows to the program, where they will play a role in key states in the 2024 presidential election.